build-on-aws/bedrock-agent-txt2sql/README.md

 # Setup Amazon Bedrock Agent for Text2SQL Using Amazon Athena with Streamlit

 ## Introduction
 We will setup an Amazon Bedrock agent with an action group that will be able to translate natural language to SQL queries.
-In this project, we will be querying an Amazon Athena database, but the concept can be applied to most SQL datastores.
+In this project, we will be querying an Amazon Athena database, but the concept can be applied to most SQL databases.

 ## Prerequisites
 - An active AWS Account.